 With its specialized services, NWB Bank continues to benefit from focusing its operations primarily within the public sector.
 Loans to many (semi) public sector entities have been categorized as having a zero per cent risk weighting for capital requirement purposes meaning that such loans do not affect NWB Bank's capital requirements and are considered 'solvency-free' to NWB Bank, which is reflected in NWB Bank's limited credit risk as expressed by its robust Tier-1 ratio.
 NWB Bank has large lending market shares in certain segments of the Dutch public sector, in particular in lending to social housing associations and water authorities, where it will seek to maintain its substantial market share.
 In 2013, in response to an increasing need seen among its borrowers, NWB Bank decided to expand its services to include the financing of projects using a PPP model.
-Engaging in PPP financing enables NWB Bank to direct the social responsibility and sustainability of certain projects such as renewable energy and land- and water-based infrastructure projects.
-In 2015, NWB Bank entered into the first PPP financing transactions.
-In addition to providing financing to its regular clients, NWB Bank reinforced its position in the PPP market in 2016.
-Having taken over existing loans and having been involved in refinancing projects in 2015, NWB Bank primarily financed new PPP transactions in 2015 and 2016.
-By the end of 2017, NWB Bank had concluded €431 million in PPP transactions.
-Loans offered in the secondary market were also purchased in 2016 and 2017 and export credit guarantee loans were issued and backed by the State of the Netherlands.
+Engaging in PPP financing enables NWB Bank to direct the social responsibility and sustainability of certain projects such as accommodation-based projects, and land- and water-based infrastructure projects.
+In 2015 NWB Bank entered into its first PPP financing transaction.
+Currently NWB Bank holds a portfolio of twelve PPP projects (via primary- and secondary trades and refinancing's) equaling a total debt participation of €782 million.
+In 2018 NWB Bank extended its project finance activities with the financing of renewable energy projects, NWB Bank currently holds one onshore windfarm in its portfolio.

+Loans offered in the secondary market were purchased in 2017, 2018 and 2019 and export credit guarantee loans were issued and backed by the State of the Netherlands.
 NWB Bank also aims to conduct its business operations and develop new financial products in a sustainable manner, reflecting enhanced levels of corporate social responsibility and good corporate governance.